spsigurdsson/mongo-aspnet-api/README.md

 # mongo-aspnet-api

-A simple counter web api.
-With at GET we implement a counter.
+A simple web api implementing a counter.
 Output is current count and time of last count update.
 The Api uses dotnet core, mongo and docker.

 ## Docker-compose
 In the `Dockerfile` we target the smaller  `microsoft/dotnet:1.0-runtime` which means that a `dotnet publish` must be run before building the Dockerfile.